-- The World Health Organization recommends limiting free sugar intake to less than 10% of total calories and ideally less than 5% - roughly 25 grams (6 teaspoons) per day for adults.
-Free sugars are any sugars added to a food or drink, as well as sugar from honey, syrups, and fruit juices. - Sugary drinks are one of the top sources of added and free sugars in the global diet.3-7 - In countries without sugary drink taxes, a typical 500 mL (16.9 oz) regular soft drink contains 53 grams (13 teaspoons) of free sugar.
-For an adult consuming 2,000 calories per day, drinking just one of these will contribute 12% of total calories from free sugar, exceeding recommendations. - > For most children and adolescents, drinking a single 355 mL (12 oz) can of regular soft drink will put them over the recommended 10% of daily calories from free sugars. - Sugary drinks often offer little or no nutritional value and pose unique risks due to their liquid form: - > The liquid sugars used to sweeten beverages are absorbed more quickly by the liver and processed in a way that increases fat and glycogen deposits,8-12 which can lead to fatty liver disease and increase risks for type 2 diabetes and other NCDs. - Sweeteners consumed in liquid form do not lead to feelings of fullness equal to their calorie content, making it less likely that people will reduce food intake to compensate for calories consumed from sugary drinks.14-16 This imbalance can lead to greater total calorie intake than what the body needs. - Sugary drinks also contribute to undernutrition when consumed in place of foods containing essential nutrients. - For example, in some countries, infants may be fed sugary drinks as a weaning food, which can worsen undernutrition and stunting.17-23 Infants with stunting face much greater risks later in life for high visceral fatness, hypertension, and type 2 diabetes.20,24-28 - Regular consumption of sugary drinks is associated with increased risks for a myriad of health problems throughout life, including: obesity,29-36 type 2 diabetes, hypertension, heart disease and its risk factors,8,36-38,40-42 tooth decay and poor oral health, certain cancers,45-48 liver disease,49-52 frailty in older age, declining cognitive function and dementia,54-56 and premature death.37,47,48,57-61 - Meta-analyses in 2020 and 2021 estimated that for every 250 mL increase in daily sugary drink intake: - $\rightarrow$ Obesity risk increases 12%; - 250 $\rightarrow$ Type 2 diabetes risk increases 19%; - $\mathbf{mL} \rightarrow \mathbf{High}$ blood pressure risk increases 10%; - → Risk of cardiovascular death increases 13%; and - $\rightarrow$ Risk of all-cause mortality increases 5%.
+- The World Health Organization recommends limiting free sugar intake to less than 10% of total calories and ideally less than 5% roughly 25 grams (6 teaspoons) per day for adults.2 Free sugars are any sugars added to a food or drink, as well as sugar from honey, syrups, and fruit juices. - Sugary drinks are one of the top sources of added and free sugars in the global diet.3-7 - In countries without sugary drink taxes, a typical 500 mL (16.9 oz) regular soft drink contains 53 grams (13 teaspoons) of free sugar.
+For an adult consuming 2,000 calories per day, drinking just one of these will contribute 12% of total calories from free sugar, exceeding recommendations. - > For most children and adolescents, drinking a single 355 mL (12 oz) can of regular soft drink will put them over the recommended 10% of daily calories from free sugars. - > High-sugar drinks can include carbonated soft drinks, energy and sports drinks, sweetened coffees and teas, fruit drinks, 100% fruit juices, and dairy and non-dairy milks with added sugars. - Sugary drinks often offer little or no nutritional value and pose unique risks due to their liquid form: - The liquid sugars used to sweeten beverages are absorbed more quickly by the liver and processed in a way that increases fat and glycogen deposits, 8-12 which can lead to fatty liver disease and increase risks for type 2 diabetes and other NCDs.
+10,13 - Sweeteners consumed in liquid form do not lead to feelings of fullness equal to their calorie content, making it less likely that people will reduce food intake to compensate for calories consumed from sugary drinks.
+This imbalance can lead to greater total calorie intake than what the body needs. - Sugary drinks also contribute to undernutrition when consumed in place of foods containing essential nutrients. - > For example, in some countries, infants may be fed sugary drinks as a weaning food, which can worsen undernutrition and stunting.
+17-23 Infants with stunting face much greater risks later in life for high visceral fatness, hypertension, and type 2 diabetes.
+20,24-28 - Regular consumption of sugary drinks is associated with increased risks for a myriad of health problems throughout life, including: obesity, 29-36 type 2 diabetes, ^{29,36,37} hypertension, ^{29,38,39} heart disease and its risk factors, ^{8,36-38,40-42} tooth decay and poor oral health, ^{43,44} certain cancers, 45-48 liver disease, 49-52 frailty in older age, 53 declining cognitive function and dementia, 54-56 and premature death. - Meta-analyses in 202029 and 202157 estimated that for every 250 mL increase in daily sugary drink intake: - 250 mL - → Obesity risk increases 12%; - → Type 2 diabetes risk increases 19%; - → High blood pressure risk increases 10%; - → Risk of cardiovascular death increases 13%; and - → Risk of all-cause mortality increases 5%.